Blackdeer2/LibraryManagerClientLastChange/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.3.

+## Restrictions

+Currently, the website only allows you to view lists of books and authors.
+Functions such as adding, updating, and deleting books or authors, as well as search functions, are not implemented.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.